modir/using-laminas-framework-book/version2/docs/doctrine_intro.md

 Typically, you use the API provided by high-level ORM component.
 At the same time, you can easily work with lower-level DBAL component, if you find that more suitable for your particular needs.

-I> Doctrine is database-agnostic.
-In theory, when you use Doctrine you are able to abstract of database type I> and switch between databases more easily than when you use your database-dependent solution.
+> Doctrine is database-agnostic.
+In theory, when you use Doctrine you are able to abstract of database type
+> and switch between databases more easily than when you use your database-dependent solution.

 #### SQL vs. DQL